vendablefall/littlekiwibus/_posts/2020-03-28-10-things-no-one-tells-you-about-building-a-housebus.md

 ---
 layout: post
-title:  "<10 things no one tells you about building a housebus>"
+title:  "10 things no one tells you about building a housebus"
-date:   2014-05-05 20:37:53 +0800 #re-adjust date as needed (post will not be shown untill that date)
+date:   2020-03-20 20:37:53 +0800 #re-adjust date as needed (post will not be shown untill that date)
 author: Bridget Porter
 ---